cloudmesh-community/book/chapters/cloud/multipass.md

 E.Multipass.9b:

 > Create a cloudmesh command to start a k3s cluster
-> Leverage the template disucussed at
+> Leverage the template discussed at
 > <https://medium.com/better-programming/local-k3s-cluster-made-easy-with-multipass-108bf6ce577c>
 >
 > use